nikolageorgiev2000/proto_ngeo/content/notes/Exact Inference.md

 title: "Exact Inference"
 ---

-Given samples of a probabilistic model of a system, a frequent research question is to infer certain other properties about the system, or otherwise reduce the uncertainty in the sampled information - as in sensor fusion problems.
-In specially crafted scenarios with the right assumptions, it is possible to leverage the probabilistic model to obtain exact, deterministic solutions.
-This approach dates back to cybernetics and the
+Given samples from a probabilistic model of a system, a frequent research question is to infer certain other properties about the system, or otherwise reduce the uncertainty in the sampled information - as in sensor fusion problems.
+In certain scenarios, if we make the right assumptions, we can compute exact, deterministic solutions.
+A classical example of such an algorithm is the Kalman filter, which generalizes to [[Gaussian Belief Propagation (GBP)]].

-[[notes/Graphical Models]] are particularly useful for obtaining intuition for how to create a model and perform efficient computations over it.